 No German has won more

-Third for goals, top for assists
+Third for goals, top for assists in his time

-A Müller scoring goals has a long tradition at Bayern, and Thomas ranks third in the club’s all-time chart behind namesake Gerd (566) and Robert Lewandowski (344).
-But he also combined that with an unparalleled ability to pick out a teammate, boasting a remarkable 222 assists in all competitions for Bayern.
+A Müller scoring goals has a long tradition at Bayern, and Thomas ranks third in the club’s all-time chart with 250 behind namesake Gerd (566) and Robert Lewandowski (344).
+But he also combined that with an unparalleled ability to pick out a teammate, boasting a remarkable 223 assists in all competitions for Bayern.
 That’s more than any other player across Europe’s top five leagues since Müller’s debut in 2008.
 He holds the single-season record in the Bundesliga with his 21 provisions in 2019/20’s historic campaign.

 Champions League’s leading German

-Müller has played 163 times in the Champions League – all for Bayern, of course, meaning he holds the record for most games in the competition for a single club.
+Müller played 163 times in the Champions League – all for Bayern, of course, meaning he holds the record for most games in the competition for a single club.
 All told, only Cristiano Ronaldo (183) and Iker Casillas (177) have featured more times in Europe’s top club competition than Müller, who sits level with Lionel Messi in third place.
 Müller’s 111 games won is also second only to Ronaldo (115).
 A total of 57 goals makes the Bayern legend the top-scoring German in the competition’s history, sitting sixth all told.

 Consistent at the highest level